jremington/UWB-Indoor-Localization_Arduino/README.md

 ## Indoor localization using ESP32_UWB (DW1000) tags and anchors

 UPDATE 10/13/2024:
-1. A new version of Thomas Trojer's DW1000 library uploaded by Pizzolato Davide, reportedly with errors corrected for > 5 tags+anchors.
+1. A new version of Thomas Trojer's DW1000 library was recently uploaded by Pizzolato Davide, reportedly with errors corrected for > 5 tags+anchors.
 Many changes were made to the library.
-Unfortunately I have not been successful to obtain ranging information from the original ESP32-UWB boards by MakerFabs.
+Unfortunately I have not been able obtain ranging information from the original ESP32-UWB boards by MakerFabs.
 See issue #22.
 If anyone has successfully obtained ranges using this library, please contact me, or add comments to the issue thread.

 2. New 3D positioning code for N>4 anchors uploaded, currently working for simulations (see folder trilateration_tests_C).
 I'm now working on implementating it with ESP32-UWB boards.